rendall/icebreakers/QUESTIONS.md

   * Would you rather have invisibility or flight?
   * Would you rather live in the ocean or on the moon?
   * Would you rather live where it only snows or the temperature never falls below 100 degrees?
-  * Would you rather live without heat and AC or live without social media?
   * Would you rather lose all of your money or all of your pictures?
   * Would you rather meet your travel back in time to meet your ancestors or to the future to meet your descendants?
   * Would you rather visit a volcano or a rainforest?
   * You can have an unlimited supply of one thing for the rest of your life, what is it?
 Sushi?
 Scotch Tape?
   * You can have anyone fictional as your imaginary friend, who do you choose and why?
   * You have to sing karaoke, what song do you pick?
-  * You have your own late night talk show, who do you invite as your first guest?
-  * You’re going sail around the world, what’s the name of your boat?
 * Credit: [teambuilding](https://teambuilding.com/blog/icebreaker-questions)
   * Are you more productive in the morning or at night?
   * Can lone wolves be part of a team?